 Child Custody Rights in Texas:

 2017 has been another big year for updates to the Texas Family Code.
 The vast majority of the updates involve child welfare and CPS.
-The 2017 updates provide protections to parents who homeschool and for poor parents and parents with convictions for certain nonviolent offenses.
+The 2017 updates provide protections to parents who homeschool and for poor parents and parents with convictions for certain nonviolent offences.
 The updates also provide protections for parents who administer low-THC cannabis to their children according to a prescription, and there is a brand new chapter for Temporary Authorization for Care of a Minor Child.
 Now that parents and non-parent caregivers of children have new rights and protections, be sure to talk to a Family Law Attorney who can tell you how the law applies to you.
 Some of these laws may not be in effect yet.

 There are a few dozen rights and duties of conservators of children specified in the family code.
 A conservatorship (child custody) order can allocate these rights any number of ways.
 This article will focus on five rights of parent conservators: Child support; possession and access; consent to treatment; making important decisions; and being informed about the child’s health and welfare.
 It is important to remember that no right or duty depends on any other.
 For example, if you are denied possession you still have to pay child support, and if you did not receive child support, you still cannot deny possession.

 If you are a parent, you generally have a right to:

 - Receive information about how your children are doing,

 - Consult with the other parent about how to raise your children, and

 - Make decisions about how your children are raised; and